SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 [RunicTreetops](https://www.fimfiction.net/user/489485/RunicTreetops) says, "They should compare tails!"

-All six ponies turn their butts towards each other, forming a circle.
-They each try to move their tail so it's in view but struggle with how cramped it in.
+All six ponies turn their butts towards each other to form a circle.
+They each try to move their tail so it's in view, but struggle with how cramped it in.

-While struggling their tails get interwoven and they are all tied to each other by the tail.
+While struggling, their tails get interwoven into a knot.

 Each pony starts to struggle to get loose, but all fail.

 Rarity starts to panic, worried for her tail's health.

-Fluttershy's extensions break loose and she is fried. (freed?)
+Fluttershy's tail extensions break loose and she is fried. (freed?)

 Pinkie Pie giggles and starts playing tug of war.